istio/istio.io/_docs/setup/cluster-extension.md

 ---
-title: Istio with Cluster Extensions
+title: Istio Kubernetes Cluster Extension
-overview: Quick Start instructions to extend the Istio service mesh with external machines.
+overview: Instructions to add external machines to your Istio managed Kubernetes cluster.

-order: 30
+order: 25

 layout: docs
 type: markdown
 ---

-This task shows how to install Istio in a non-kubernetes machine in the same network (VPC, VPN) as the kubernetes cluster.
+This task shows how to install Istio in a non-kubernetes machine in the same network (VPC, VPN) as the Kubernetes cluster.

 _This document is under construction._

 ## Prerequisites

+* You have [installed Istio](install-kubernetes.html) on your cluster

 * The machine must have IP connectivity to the nodes and endpoints in the cluster.
 This typically requires same VPC or a VPN connection, as well as a container network that